harshvardhan93/Nomura-Test/README.md

 ```
 java -jar Nomura-Test-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```
+*NOTE: The jar file is available in the target folder*

 After the game starts, the user specifies rolls for each frame.
 At the end of each frame we print out the roll information and the score upto the frame.